pivotal-cf/docs-pks/nsxt-lb-tkgi-api.hbs.md

   - Click **Next**
 1. OPTION 1: Configure Pool Members for the Static Server Pool:
   - Membership Type: **Static**
   - Leave members empty.
-This will be added automatically later when you apply changes in Ops Manager.
+This will be added automatically later when you apply changes in {{ vars.platform_name }}.
   - Click **Next**
 1. OPTION 2: Configure Pool Members for the Dynamic Server Pool:
   - Membership Type: **Dynamic**